 Trossachs Road, East Dulwich

-Fine four double bedroom bay-fronted Victorian house, with smart side-return extension, of 1729 square feet (inclusive of the cellar, exclusive of the large loft that’s ripe for conversion).
-Find this entertaining-friendly or family dream home on a quiet and leafy residential street with unrestricted on-street parking, close to the new Charter School on nearby Jarvis Road, plus independent secondaries Alleyn’s and JAGS, and to the local independent and state primary schools in Dulwich Village and East Dulwich, including Dulwich Village Infants' School and Dulwich Hamlet Junior School (Ofsted-rated 'Outstanding').
+Find the entertaining-friendly/family dream home on a quiet and leafy residential street with permit-parking, close to The Charter School East Dulwich on nearby Jarvis Road, plus independent secondaries Alleyn’s and JAGS, and to the local independent and state primary schools in Dulwich Village and East Dulwich, including Dulwich Village Infants' School and Dulwich Hamlet Junior School (Ofsted-rated 'Outstanding').

-You are also but a 7 minute walk from East Dulwich Station (zone 2), and a shorter one from Lordship Lane with its pleasing offering of shops, bars and restaurants.
-Freehold.
+You are but a seven minute walk from East Dulwich Station (Fare Zone 2), and a shorter one from Lordship Lane with its pleasing offering of shops, bars and restaurants.

 Green spaces to enjoy locally include Dulwich Park, Goose Green, Peckham Rye Park & Common, and Camberwell's Ruskin Park.